History of Berne Evangelical Church

 The church was remodeled in 1937 and a basement put under it.
 New pews were installed and other necessary repairs were made.
 In 1947 the building was remodeled again with an addition being built, making a new entrance, choir loft and Sunday School rooms.
 In 1962 an addition was built onto the south side of the church which included a balcony, library, classrooms and nursery.
 Later, classrooms and office space were added to the north side of the church.

 In 1947 the church's name was changed to Evangelical Mennonite.
 Later on, the church and denomination dropped Mennonite out out the name and then became known as Berne Evangelical.
 The church at Berne is the mother church of all the churches in the conference.
 The Evangelical Conference now consists of churches in the states of Colorado, Idaho, Illinois, Indiana, Kansas, Maine, Michigan, Minnesota, Missouri, Ohio and Pennsylvania.
 The conference helps to support a children's home at Flanagan, Illinois, namely the Salem Children's Home.
 The conference owns a year round camping facility, Miracle Camp, at Lawton, Michigan.
 The missions arm of the conference, presently named International Ministries, has sent missionaries to various countries around the world.
-Former Lead Pastors were Henry Egly, Joseph Egly, Christian Egly, David R. Schindler, Moses Rupp, C. N. Stucky, Eli Lantz, Emanuel M. Becker, Henry Klopfenstein, Noah J. Schmucker, E. G. Steiner, Veryl Roth, Robert Zehr, Richard Ehresman, Marlin Rupp, Bruce Linhart, and David Bocker.
-Presently our Lead Pastor is Kent Fahl.
+Former Lead Pastors were Henry Egly, Joseph Egly, Christian Egly, David R. Schindler, Moses Rupp, C. N. Stucky, Eli Lantz, Emanuel M. Becker, Henry Klopfenstein, Noah J. Schmucker, E. G. Steiner, Veryl Roth, Robert Zehr, Richard Ehresman, Marlin Rupp, Bruce Linhart, David Bocker, and Kent Fahl.

 In July, 1997, a Planning and Assessment Committee was appointed by the church council to evaluate the church's facilities.
 As they projected into the future, it became apparent that additional facilities were needed to accommodate the congregation's growing needs.
 In February, 1998, this committee came to the council with some specific recommendations and shortly thereafter, Finance and Building Committees were appointed by the council.
 The first meeting of the Building Committee was in August, 1998.
 Ground breaking for the building additions was held in May of 2000, with completion being in May, 2001.